A BIT ABOUT US

 During the unprecedented days of the COVID-19 pandemic, we learned of the true importance of prayer, community, and tradition.
 These values were tested as we sheltered at home and isolated ourselves.
 We realized that there was a need to embrace and replace.
 We needed to embrace the fact that we had no control over our current situation, and then we needed to replace what was no longer going to work for us with what was.
 We started seeing parents and adult children logging into streaming services online and celebrating the Sabbath together for the first time in years.
 We started seeing children attending classes online from home with great success.
 We started seeing the benefits of being able to provide Judaism, in multiple forms, to families - that for whatever reasons – were distanced.

 With the ability to use current technology such as Facebook Live, Zoom, Streaming services, websites with archives, and other formats, we can reach out to so many that need an alternative way to stay connected with Judaism.

-Marla Lindenbaum, Board of Directors and Content Advisor, has been a integral part of ShalomAtHome.org since its inception.
-Her educational expertise, her skill and experience with working with special needs students, her numerous years as a religious educator, and her involvement as an active member of the Jewish Community, make her a vital part of the organization.
+Marla Lindenbaum, The Current (09/01/2022 to date) Executive Director of ShalomAtHome.org and Content Advisor, has been an integral part of ShalomAtHome.org since its inception.
+Her voice .educational expertise, skill, and experience with working with special needs students, her numerous years as a religious educator, and her involvement as an active member of the Jewish Community, make her a vital part of the organization.